Google MPG (species pages only) MPG (entire website) Entire Web

 • Pink ventral surfaces to both wings

-• Similar Species:
+• Similar : Species

 • Pinned specimens of related species.
 (Hint: select View by Region on the related species page.)

-• Barcode of Life (BOLD) - Caution: Some specimens shown may not be sequenced.
-DNA barcode provides evidence of relatedness not proof of identification.
+• Barcode of Life (BOLD) - Caution: Identifications often erroneous; DNA barcode provides evidence of relatedness, not proof of identification; many specimens not sequenced.

 • Species Page at BugGuide.Net